pchernikhowsky/TI-CUBE/README.md

 <img alt="Photo of the complete TI CUBE assembly" src="./images/Complete.jpg" />

-In its basic form the `TI CUBE` supports communications through two serial ports and has 32KB of ROM and 32KB of RAM for code and data storage.
+In its basic form the `TI CUBE` supports communications through two serial ports and has 32 KiB of ROM and 32 KiB of RAM for code and data storage.

-## Why the TMS 9900?
+# Why the TMS 9900?

 The [TMS 9900 microprocessor was relatively advanced for its time (released in 1976)](https://www.cpushack.com/2015/02/05/ti-tms9900sbp9900-accidental-success/) and is essentially a single-chip version of TI's 990 series of 16-bit minicomputers from the 1970s.
 The TMS 9900 is considered one of the first true 16-bit microprocessors with a full 16-bit external data bus.
 This was allowed by the use of rather unconventional 64-pin DIP package.
-The address bus uses 15 bits, but since all memory accesses are 16-bits wide, this provides a 64KB address space (32K of 16 bit words).
+The address bus uses 15 bits, but since all memory accesses are 16-bits wide, this provides a 64 KiB address space (32 K of 16 bit words).
 The most unique feature of the TMS 9900 is that it had no internal registers, other than PC (program counter), WP (workspace pointer), and status register (SR) - all 16-bits wide.
 Instead of internal registers, the WP pointed to a region in external memory where 16 "registers" were stored in sequential memory addresses.
 Adjusting the WP allowed for very fast context switching by pointing to a different set of "registers".
 This capability was used in TI 990 minicomputers to support multiuser computing.

 The elegance of the true 16-bit data bus (unlike the crippled Intel 8088 CPU used in the first IBM PC) and the quirkiness of its memory-based registers makes this chip a fascinating way to explore early microcomputer technology and its capabilities.

 Finally, the project was greatly inspired by [Usagi Electric](https://www.youtube.com/@UsagiElectric)'s ongoing homebrew computer project based on the TMS 9900 CPU.
 I had a spare TMS 9900 IC that I removed from a TI-99/4A several decades ago(!), and figured this was a good way to put it to use.

-## Design Philosophy
+# Design Philosophy

 The following principles guided my development of this homebrew project.
 The list is roughly in order of priority (highest is first).